You are here

 Many of the early signs of pregnancy are also symptoms of PMS.
 How to tell the difference?
 The most telling clue yet will be a missed period.
 If your cycle is fairly regular and you're late, you should head to the drugstore.

 You won't know for sure whether you're a mama-to-be until you do the pee-stick test.
 If you get a negative result and you still don't get your period, it just might just be too early for the test to detect.
-Wait a few days and try again.
-And if it's positive -- congratulations!
+In the meantime, look a few of these weird pregnancy symptoms that can appear upon conception.
+Wait a few days and try the test again.
+And if it's positive—congratulations!